Th3M3/PiFmRds_StreamToolkit/README.md

 ---
 ###### Make sure <a href="http://github.com/ChristopheJacquet/PiFmRds">PiFmRds</a> and mpg123 is installed.
 I have tested it on Raspberry Pi 3.
-###### For better sound quality I have also changed the low-pass-cutoff-frequency in PiFmRds to 20000Hz.
+###### For transmitting in better sound quality I have also changed the low-pass-cutoff-frequency in PiFmRds to 20kHz.